TosbackCgusBridge-Bot/CGUs-versions/Southwest/Privacy Policy.md

 E-mail Promotions, Offers, and Updates

-As a Member of the Rapid Rewards® program, you may receive Rapid Rewards® e-mail communications, which may include program news and special offers, either during the Rapid Rewards® enrollment process or from your Rapid Rewards account preferences web page.
-During enrollment, the default option is to receive both Rapid Rewards® e-mail products.
+As a Member of the Rapid Rewards® program, you may receive Rapid Rewards e-mail communications, which may include program news and special offers, either during the Rapid Rewards enrollment process or from your Rapid Rewards account preferences web page.
+During enrollment, the default option is to receive both Rapid Rewards e-mail products.
 If you are not interested in receiving these messages with special Members-only news and offers, the boxes should be unchecked prior to submitting the enrollment form.
 You may also opt-out of receiving these messages at any time by adjusting your preferences through the account preferences webpage.

-We also provided you with the option of subscribing to our Click 'n Save® and In A Nutshell™ e-mail updates without establishing a Rapid Rewards® or Southwest account.
+We also provided you with the option of subscribing to our Click 'n Save® and In A Nutshell™ e-mail updates without establishing a Rapid Rewards or Southwest account.
 To do so, click on the subscribe links below.
-If you are no longer interested in receiving Click 'n Save® and/or In A Nutshell™ e-mails, you may unsubscribe from these services by clicking on an opt-out link provided in each e-mail.
+If you are no longer interested in receiving Click 'n Save and/or In A Nutshell™ e-mails, you may unsubscribe from these services by clicking on an opt-out link provided in each e-mail.

 For your convenience, a brief description of the periodic e-mails you may choose to receive from us is also provided in the list below along with links to either subscribe or unsubscribe (as applicable) to each option.